 Today, kefir enjoys popularity throughout the world as a healthful and refreshing beverage.
-But a new product, coconut kefir, eclipses the health benefits of traditional kefir by combining the benefits of kefir with the health rewards and delicious flavor of coconut water.
+But a new product, coconut kefir, is claimed to eclipse the health benefits of traditional kefir by combining the benefits of kefir with the health rewards and delicious flavor of coconut water.

 Traditionally, kefir has been made from cow, goat, or sheep’s milk fermented with kefir grains.
-Kefir grains are not actually grains, but a combination of ingredients, including:
+Kefir grains aren’t actually plant seeds or cereal grains, but a combination of ingredients, including:

 - lactic acid bacteria (found in plants, animals, and soil)